Srijani-Das07/Plant-Disease-Detection-and-Classification-Baseline-Models/README.md

 ---

 ## Notes
-- The models implemented here (CNN, ViT, and ViT+CNN) are based on standard, well-known architectures.
+- The models implemented here (CNN, ViT, and ViT+CNN) are based on standard, well-known architectures implemented as part of my learning journey.
 - The repository provides baseline models and explainability tools to serve as reference points for evaluating more advanced plant disease detection models.

 ---